zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 The apology should say that the individual or the c ompany is sorry.
 “To be sorry” means that you feel badly about what you have done.
 You regret something you have done.
 I also say that when a company apologize s, it should take responsibility for its actions.
 “To take responsibi lity for” something is to say that you are the person who caused this to happen or you  are the person to blame if something goes wrong related to this particular act ion or situation.
 When you take responsibility for something, you say “I am the person to blame.
 If there is a problem, it’s my fault.”

 I continue, “If possible, the apology should outlin e corrective actions that will be taken.”
-The word “corrective” (corrective) comes fr om the word “correct,” which means to change or fix the situation so that this i s working better or that it is the way it should be.
+The word “corrective” (corrective) comes fr om the word “correct,” which means to change or fix the situation so that this is working better or that it is the way it should be.
 “Corrective actions” would be thi ngs that a company does to fix the problem that it has caused.

 “The key,” I continue, “is to come clean, apologize , and take the blame.”
 The phrasal verb “to come clean” means to admit that yo u’ve done something wrong – not to hide the fact that you made a mistake.
 “To  take the blame” (blame) means the same as to accept responsibility or to ta ke responsibility for something that has gone wrong.